 An alcohol overdose occurs when there is an excess of alcohol in the bloodstream to the point where the brain is unable to handle basic functions you typically never have to consciously be aware of, including heart rate, breathing, and body temperature control.
 During an overdose, these essential, life-supporting functions shut down.

-The reason for this is that alcohol is what is known as a nervous system depressant, which means just what it sounds like: the more you drink, the more alcohol “depresses” or slows down activity within the nervous system.
+The reason for this is that alcohol is what is known as a central nervous system depressant, which means just what it sounds like: the more you drink, the more alcohol “depresses” or slows down activity within the nervous system.
 It does this by targeting a neurotransmitter called gamma-aminobutyric acid (GABA) that the brain produces naturally to block nerve signals that cause stress and anxiety from reaching the brain.

 Some alcohol overdose symptoms can be surprisingly subtle and difficult to differentiate from intoxication.
 The more noticeable symptoms of alcohol overdose are much more likely to be deadly and a sign that the overdose has gone unchecked for a dangerously long amount of time.

 If you observe these alcohol poisoning symptoms in someone, it is imperative that you seek emergency medical care as soon as possible.
 You will need to be prepared to tell a hospital when the person overdosing was drinking, what they drank, and how much.

 While the obvious answer to this question would be that alcohol overdose is caused by drinking too much in one sitting, the truth is that an overdose is what happens when you drink more alcohol than your body can safely process.